Dover: Geography and climate

 Dover is in the south-east corner of Britain.
 From South Foreland, the nearest point to the European mainland, Cap Gris Nez is 34 km away across the Strait of Dover.

 The site of its original settlement lies in the valley of the River Dour, sheltering from the prevailing south-westerly winds.
 This has led to the silting up of the river mouth by the action of longshore drift.
 The town has been forced into making artificial breakwaters to keep the port in being.
 These breakwaters have been extended and adapted so that the port lies almost entirely on reclaimed land.

 The higher land on either side of the valley – the Western Heights and the eastern high point on which Dover Castle stands – has been adapted to perform the function of protection against invaders.
 The town has gradually extended up the river valley, encompassing several villages in doing so.
 Little growth is possible along the coast, since the cliffs are on the sea's edge.
 The railway, being tunnelled and embanked, skirts the foot of the cliffs.

 Dover has an oceanic climate (Köppen classification Cfb) similar to the rest of the United Kingdom with mild temperatures year-round and a light amount of rainfall each month.
-The warmest recorded temperature was 37.4 C, recorded at Langdon Bay on 25 July 2019, Whilst the lowest recorded temperature was -9.5 C, recorded at Dover RMS on 31 January 1972.
+The warmest recorded temperature was 37.4 C, recorded at Langdon Bay on 25 July 2019, While the lowest recorded temperature was -9.5 C, recorded at Dover RMS on 31 January 1972.
 The temperature is usually between 3 C and 21.1 C.